dalist1/maze/README.md

 # AI Maze Navigation System

 ## Overview
-An experimental maze navigation system powered by GPT-4, demonstrating autonomous pathfinding with real-time decision analysis and performance monitoring.
+A maze navigation system powered by gpt-4o-mini, demonstrating autonomous pathfinding with real-time decision analysis and performance monitoring.
 The system leverages the Vercel AI SDK to create a structured tool-based interaction pattern with the AI model.

 ## Technical Stack
 - **Runtime**: Bun